1. What personal information do we collect from you?

 We store your data for as log as it is required for the abovementioned purposes and erase the data for rejected applications within 6 months after notification of our decision.
 For accepted applications, the data will be included in your personnel files.
 In the case of a rejection, if you did not previously consent to storage within the context of our applicant pool, you can voluntary consent to further storage in case we have an open position for you at a later point in time.

-For online applicant management, we rely in part on the service provider New Work SE ("Prescreen") (see also Clause 3.1 and 3.2.4).
-When you apply to work for us under the link "Jobs", Prescreen creates a candidate profile for you in which you can view and manage your other submitted applications.
+For online applicant management, we rely in part on the service provider New Work SE ("Onlyfy") (see also Clause 3.1 and 3.2.4).
+When you apply to work for us under the link "Jobs", Onlyfy creates a candidate profile for you in which you can view and manage your other submitted applications.
 We do not have access to this candidate profile.
-Prescreen is responsible for this candidate profile.
+Onlyfy is responsible for this candidate profile.

 2.8 Providing the website and services